waimun/simple-web-crawler/README.md

 The web crawler is available as a CLI.
 The `cli.js` script invokes it.
 This script provides basic command line usage and passes the user supplied argument to the `runner` function to run.
 It prints the output of the crawler results on the console.

+#### Tradeoffs

+While working on the project, I have to make some tradeoffs or priorities.
+They are listed below.

+- Process only http status 200 that are returned from documents
+- Store url as key in the `Map`
+- No retries for failed requests
+- Not keeping track of failed requests
+- Handle urls with query parameters which are dynamic (server-side rendered)
+- Potentially not handling cyclic requests based on the above
+- Works better on webpages that are static or file-based
+- Memory limitation
+- Single worker (not distributed)
+- HTTPS only
+- Little validation on function inputs (assume inputs are correct)

+#### With more time

+I would like to accomplish the following.

+- [ ] Validation of function parameters
+- [ ] Support redirects
+- [ ] Support retries
+- [ ] Handle cyclic requests
+- [ ] Create docker container for the app
+- [ ] Continuous integration
+- [ ] Provide stats (number of pass/fail, time elapsed, etc) in the crawl's output
+- [ ] Improve the format of the crawl's output
+- [ ] Accept url as a starting point (nice to have)
+- [ ] Support http (lower priority)
+- [ ] Support custom ports (if necessary)